BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_11.md

 !enc(281, nil, nil, "Yureyu Power Plant Backroom")

-Each of the Poké Balls in this room is an Electrode.
+Each of the Poke Balls in this room is an Electrode.
 Defeat all of them then talk to the monitor at the top for a battle with **Rotom**.

 While we're in the Beryl area, head over to the Beryl Cemetery.
 If you talked to Simon in the Tanzan Meteor Base, you'll see him here.
-Talk to him to continue his sidequest - then head down to the building to the right of the Peridot Ward Pokémart to talk to him once more.
+Talk to him to continue his sidequest - then head down to the building to the right of the Peridot Ward Pokemart to talk to him once more.
 That's all we can do with this quest for now.

 ## Eclipse Badge